takelwerk/takelage-doc/doc/tau/tau_bit.md

 they also host the best resources for bit: the [bit docs](https://docs.bit.dev/).

-As we want to use to share general components we have to switch off the javascript part.
+As we want to use bit to share general components we have to switch off the javascript part.
 Futhermore, most fine-grained bit operations are not needed in daily usage in our case.